Chart Color Schemes

 Infrastructure

-Halekulani has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Halekulani has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region.
-Key projects are Lake Munmorah Shopping Centre Expansion, Waratah Super Battery, Darkinjung LALC & Landcom Housing Project, and Charmhaven Master-Planned Housing Community.
-The following list details those most relevant.
+AreaSearch has identified one major project that may affect this region: Lake Munmorah Shopping Centre Expansion, Waratah Super Battery, Darkinjung LALC & Landcom Housing Project, and Charmhaven Master-Planned Housing Community are key projects, with the following list highlighting those most relevant.

 Professional plan users can use the search below to filter and access additional projects.